lindenb/jvarkit/docs/ScanRetroCopy.md

   * -r, -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
-    --save-gene, -S
-      Optional. save per-gene info in this file.
     --version
       print version and exit
     --bai, -bai, --with-bai